Beeville Orange Growers: Southwest Texas League 1910–1911

+Gulf Coast League 1926

-Beeville was without minor league baseball until 1926.
-The Beeville Bees played a partial 1926 season as members of the Class D level Gulf Coast League.
-Beginning the season in Beeville, the franchise relocated on May 26, 1926 with a 4–7 record to become the Laredo Oilers.
+Beeville was without minor league baseball until 1926, when the Beeville Bees played a partial 1926 season as members of the Class D level Gulf Coast League.
+Beginning the season in Beeville, the franchise relocated on May 26, 1926, with a 4–7 record to become the Laredo Oilers.
 The Beeville/Laredo team won the pennant with a 59–41 record after the team relocated.
-Beeville/Laredo finished 7.5 games ahead of the 2nd place Victoria Rosebuds in the four–team league, managed by Emmett Rose and E.C.
+Beeville/Laredo finished 7.5 games ahead of the second place Victoria Rosebuds in the four–team league, managed by Emmett Rose and E.C.
 Newberry.
 In the playoff final, Victoria Rosebuds/Edinburg Bobcats defeated the Beeville Bees/Laredo Oilers 4 games to 3.
 The Gulf Coast League folded after the 1926 season.

-Gulf States League 1976 / Lone Star League 1977
+Gulf States League 1976

 After a 50-year hiatus, minor league baseball returned to Beeville in 1976.
-The Beeville Bees became members of the Class A level Gulf States League.
+The Beeville Bees became members of the six-team Class A level Gulf States League.
 Playing under manager Bob Leach, the Bees finished last in the six–team league.
-With a record of 33–53, Beeville finished 21.5 games behind the 1st place Corpus Christi Seagulls in the final standings.
-In the playoffs, the Seguin Toros]swept the Beeville Bees in two games.
+With a record of 33–53, Beeville placed sixth and finished 21.5 games behind the first place Corpus Christi Seagulls in the final standings.
+In the playoffs, the Seguin Toros swept the Beeville Bees in two games.

+Lone Star League 1977

-The league changed names for the 1977 season, as did the Beeville team, which played its final season.
+The Gulf States League changed names for the 1977 season, as did the Beeville team, which played its final season.
 The Beeville Blazers played as members of the Class A level Lone Star League.
 The Blazers finished the season with a record of 37–43, playing under manager Bill Bryk.
-Beesville placed 4th in the final standings, finishing 16.0 games behind the 1st place Corpus Christi Seagulls in the six–team league.
+Beeville placed fourth in the final standings, finishing 16.0 games behind the first place Corpus Christi Seagulls in the six–team league.
 Beeville drew 7,150 fans for the year, a distant last in the league that was led by Corpus Christi, who drew 92,137.
 The Lone Star League permanently folded following the 1977 season.

 Beeville, Texas has not hosted another minor league team.

 The ballparks

 The 1910, 1911 and 1926 Beeville teams are noted as playing minor league games at "The Ball Park" in Beeville, Texas.

 The 1976 and 1977 Beeville minor league teams played home games at Joe Hunter Field.
 Located on the campus of Coastal Bend College, the ballpark is still in use today as home to the Coastal Bend College Cougars baseball team.
 The ballpark was built with a donation from the family of Joe Hunter, a local rancher, after his death.
-The address for the campus is 3800 Charco Road, Beeville, Texas.
+The address for the campus is 3800 Charco Road in Beeville, Texas.